ember-cli/eslint-plugin-ember/docs/rules/no-unused-services.md

 - A mixin or parent class that the current class extends from
 - A child class that extends from the current class

+Given these significant limitations, the rule is not currently recommended for production usage, but some may find it useful to experiment with.

 ## Examples

 Examples of **incorrect** code for this rule: